-If an incident of bullying is confirmed, the principal or designee shall promptly notify the parents of the victim and of the scholar who engaged in bullying.
+If an incident of bullying is confirmed, the campus director or designee shall promptly notify the parent or guardian of the victim and of the scholar who engaged in bullying.

 If the results of an investigation indicate that bullying occurred, Uplift shall promptly respond by taking appropriate disciplinary action or corrective action reasonably calculated to address the conduct in accordance with the Uplift Scholar Code of Conduct.